paulhan97/master_vault/10-19 Lifestyle/10 Productivity Frameworks/10.01 Johnny.Decimal/Johnny.Decimal.md

   - The last two digits after the decimal represent an **ID**

 ### What is a Category?
-Plainly speaking, a *category* is a collection of like-things.
+Plainly speaking, a *category* is a set of like-things.

 Some pointers on defining the scope of a category:
 - Prefer broader categories (The No-More Than 10 Rule)